SolanLiu25/Dataset---CattleBehaviours6/README.md

 videos/train/000123.mp4  3

 where
-- video_path: Relative path to the video file
+- video_path: relative path to the video file
-- label: Integer representing the behaviour category
+- label: integer representing the behaviour category

 ## Download
 The download link will be available once the paper has been accepted.